portainer/agent/README.md

 make agent
 ```

-To build everything and download dependant binaries:
+To build all binaries and download third party dependancies:

 ```
 make all